Paul Bogle: In popular culture

 As a national hero, Paul Bogle is referenced in many works of Jamaican culture.
 Most notably, dancehall performer Gerald Levy's stage name was "Bogle" (also "Mr Bogle" and "Father Bogle").

-Third World produced a song about Bogle's execution.
-Other reggae artists who have named and written songs in tribute to Paul Bogle include Lee Scratch Perry and a co-production between The Aggrovators, and the Revolutionaries.
+Third World produced a song about Bogle's execution, "1865 (96 Degrees In The Shade)", released in 1977 on the album of the same name.
+Other reggae artists who have named and written songs in tribute to Paul Bogle include Lee Scratch Perry and a co-production between The Aggrovators and the Revolutionaries.

-Bogle is mentioned in songs by Burning Spear, Brigadier Jerry, The Cimarons, Steel Pulse, Prince Far I, Lauryn Hill, Third World and General Trees.
+Bogle is mentioned in songs by Burning Spear, The Mighty Diamonds, Brigadier Jerry, The Cimarons, Steel Pulse, Prince Far I, Lauryn Hill, Third World and General Trees.

 In "So Much Things to Say", by Bob Marley & The Wailers (and subsequently covered by Lauryn Hill), Marley mentions Bogle in the same breath as Jesus Christ and Marcus Garvey, concluding: "I'll never forget no way they turned their backs on Paul Bogle, so don't you forget no youth who you are and where you stand in the struggle."

 Paul Bogle is mentioned in the songs "See them a come" and "Innocent blood" by the reggae band Culture.
 Tarrus Riley also mentions Paul Bogle in the song "Shaka Zulu Pickney", alluding to his ancestry as a freedom fighter.
 St Thomas-born reggae artist Dwight "Bushman" Duncan hosts an annual Black History Month event called Football N Style in honor of Paul Bogle.
 He has also dedicated a series of his YouTube blog "Where I'm From" to Paul Bogle and the Morant Bay uprising.

 Paul Bogle and the events outlined above are the theme of "Ballard of 65" by General Trees.

-The British rapper Akala references Bogle on the track "Maangamizi" from his album The Thieves Banquet, saying: "Probably don't know the Haitian revolution caused the French to sell half of America, nor know the role that Africans played in the Civil War for that same America.
+The British rapper Akala references Bogle on the track "Maangamizi" from his album The Thieves Banquet, saying: "Probably don't know the Haitian Revolution caused the French to sell half of America, nor know the role that Africans played in the Civil War for that same America.
 If you ain't heard of Nanny of the Maroons or Bogle, you probably believe what they told you."

 Jamaican reggae and dancehall musician Junior Reid mentions Paul Bogle in the song "Same Boat", which recalls the era of slavery, by saying "Paul Bogle haffi run like Usain Bolt".

 Both George William Gordon and Paul Bogle are mentioned in Horace Andy's "Our Jamaican National Heroes", while Ruddy Thomas' "Grandfather Bogle" is a Bogle tribute.

+Bogle and the Morant Bay rebellion are pivotal plot points in Zadie Smith's 2023 novel The Fraud.